Grow Free: The Giving Garden Project

 Grow Free: A Project to Expand Access to Locally Grown Food

 The Giving Garden Project is a three-year project to expand access to locally grown food in Ashland and Bayfield counties.
 It is open to anyone — households, public places, libraries, churches, town halls and more — who want to plant rhubarb roots and share freely with those who need food.
 In its first year, free rhubarb roots will be available and each year, a new plant will be offered to growers.
-This project is supported by a grant from the Wisconsin Farmers Union.
+This project is supported by a grant from the Wisconsin Farmers Union and Tamarack Health.

 Let’s grow and share more rhubarb in our communities!